Def Leppard: Hysteria (1985–1989)

 The band's UK success saw them nominated for the 1988 Brit Award for Best British Group.
-In October 1988, the power ballad "Love Bites" reached number one on the Billboard Hot 100; it was a Top 10 hit in several other countries, including reaching number 6 in Canada.
-In January 1989, the band scored another US Top 5 hit with "Armageddon It", and by spring of 1989 the final single "Rocket" was in the Top 15 in the US and several other countries.
+In October 1988, the power ballad "Love Bites" reached number one on the Billboard Hot 100.
+About reaching No. 1 with "Love Bites", Elliot reflected: "It's strange because we’d been to No. 1 with the album.
+So now we wanted a No. 1 single because we'd never had one.
+So it was like, 'come on! come on!'
+When we got there, it was, as you can imagine, a 'yes!' moment."
+It was a Top 10 hit in several other countries, including reaching number six in Canada.
+In January 1989, the band scored another US Top five hit with "Armageddon It", and by spring of 1989 the final single "Rocket" was in the Top 15 in the US and several other countries.
 Wanting to give fans something new after the massive radio and video airplay for not only the seven singles but also the album tracks that radio DJs were playing off the album, the band performed "Tear It Down", a Hysteria B-side at the 1989 MTV Video Music Awards.

-Hysteria is one of only a handful of albums that has charted seven singles or more on the US Hot 100: "Women" (#80), "Animal" (#19), "Hysteria" (#10), "Pour Some Sugar on Me" (#2), "Love Bites" (#1), "Armageddon It" (#3), and "Rocket" (#12).
+Hysteria is one of only a handful of albums that has charted seven singles or more on the US Hot 100: "Women" (No. 80), "Animal" (No. 19), "Hysteria" (No. 10), "Pour Some Sugar on Me" (No. 2), "Love Bites (No. 1), "Armageddon It" (No. 3), and "Rocket" (No. 12).
 Aside from "Women", these same songs all made the Top 25 on the UK Singles chart.
-It remained on the charts for three years and has sold over 25 million copies worldwide.
+It remained on the charts for three years and has sold over 15 million copies worldwide, making it one of the best-selling albums of all time.
 Equally successful was the accompanying 16-month Hysteria tour, in which the band performed in the round.
 This concept proved wildly popular with fans (as seen in the videos for "Pour Some Sugar on Me" and "Armageddon It") and was used again for the Adrenalize tour.

 At the 1989 Brit Awards held at the Royal Albert Hall in London, Def Leppard were again a nominee for Best British Group, and the band performed "Pour Some Sugar on Me" at the ceremony.
 At the 1989 American Music Awards, Def Leppard won Favorite Heavy Metal/Hard Rock Artist, as well as Favorite Heavy Metal/Hard Rock Album (for Hysteria).